bunq

 Location sharing pushed users away

 The second step asked for the user's address to deliver their card, with an option to share their location.
-But when selected, the prompt mentioned it was for fraud detection—causing some users to feel uneasy or suspicious.
+But when selected, the prompt mentioned it was for fraud detection - causing some users to feel suspicious.

 Do I have to pay shipping costs?